 To solve this puzzle, students must figure out the pattern before they can determine how many beads are concealed by the box.
 It doesn’t require anything more than skip counting and basic addition, but it’s still quite challenging.

-⏬ To download a copy of the puzzle, click on the image.
+⏬ Get a copy of the puzzle in the Resource Library.

 .